EmperorNguyen/Hangman/README.md

 # Hangman
-Simple Hangman game with league of legends characters
+Simple Hangman game with League of Legends Champions scripted in Python